andraugust/andraugust.github.io/index.md

      <td width="50%" class="full">
      <p style="opacity:0.5"><em>2017-09</em></p>
          <p>
-           Threes is probably the #1 dice game ever to be played by humankind.
-Do <u>you</u> know how to play Threes?
-Do <u>you</u> know how to win at Threes?
+           Threes is a dice game definitely worth knowing.
+Do <em>you</em> know how to play Threes?
+Do <em>you</em> know how to win at Threes?
 Here I explain the rules of Threes and use backward induction to find its optimal policy.
          </p>
      </td>
      <td width="50%" class="full">